Edward O’Connell was born in Taunton, Somerset on the 15th June 1945 after V.E. Day but before the atomic bombs were dropped on Japan.

 Ed’s calling from God was, in retrospect, an accumulative experience.
 In primary school, the White Father Missionaries (now called The African Missionaries) visited the school each year.
 Wearing their white robes, they were good fun and impressed him and his school friends.
 In secondary school, the Salesians were very down to earth men, playing sport with the students and helping them with school work.
 They had a great spirit about themselves and introduced Ed to the lives of Don Juan Bosco and Dominic Savio.

-In September 1967 Ed went to Dalgan Park, near Naven, to the Columban seminary along with 32 other probationers.
+In September 1967 Ed went to Dalgan Park, near Navan, to the Columban seminary along with 32 other probationers.
 Being a late vocation, he studied for six rather than seven years, did his diaconate training in the parish of Our Lady Help of Christians, in Mottingham, South London and was ordained a missionary priest on the 29th April 1973 by the auxiliary Bishop of Southwark Archdiocese, Charles Henderson.

 Ed had wanted, since early on in the seminary, to go to South America, having talked to missionaries home on holidays, and because he knew that the YCW was already in action there.
-He was fortunate enough to get an appointment to Peru, along with Pat Sayles and they set out for their first missionary journey in October 1973.
+He was fortunate enough to get an appointment to Peru, along with Pat Sayles, and they set out for their first missionary journey in October 1973.

 From May 1974 to December 1983 Ed was assigned to the parish of the Risen Lord (Jesus Resucitado) a poor shanty town on the north side of Lima.
-He was involved in parish work, as assistant, and then from 1980 as parish priest, he specialized in youth work and accompanied women in situations of poverty, empowering them through the different stages, from manual work to literacy program, from running communal kitchens to small businesses.
+He was involved in parish work, as assistant, and then from 1980 as parish priest, he specialized in youth work and accompanied women in situations of poverty, empowering them through the different stages, from manual work to literacy programme, from running communal kitchens to small businesses.
 In this period of time he helped form a small NGO called “Warmi”, supported by CAFOD, and the team worked directly with local women for their empowerment.

 For many years, during this time, he was vice-dean of the deanery, one of many, that belonged to the Archdiocese of Lima.
-Also, from 1980 he coordinated the OTP program in Peru, receiving Columban seminarians from Ireland and Australia.
+Also, from 1980 he coordinated the OTP programme in Peru, receiving Columban seminarians from Ireland and Australia.

 Ed re-learnt almost everything on mission in Peru.
-From his understanding of God, as a God of life, to what Jesus came to achieve on earth that of fulfilling the Father’s will by giving of his life to challenge the status quo, the vested interests that did not allow all access to a dignified life.
-He began to read history from the standpoint of the poor and discover in the Scriptures how important it was to have compassion and to speak out against injustices; to live in solidarity with the oppressed and marginalised and to form and accompany communities of faith as Christians willing to work for the common good.
+From his understanding of God, as a God of life, to what Jesus came to achieve on earth, that of fulfilling the Father’s will by giving of his life to challenge the status quo, the vested interests that did not allow all access to a dignified life.
+He began to read history from the standpoint of the poor and discover in the Scriptures how important it was to have compassion and to speak out against injustices; to live in solidarity with the oppressed and marginalised, and to form and accompany communities of faith as Christians willing to work for the common good.

 Ed was re-assigned back to Britain in November 1985.
-In January 1986 he began work as Justice and Peace officer, based in the parish of St. Gertrudes, South Bermondsey, London in the Archdiocese of Southwark.
+In January 1986 he began work as Justice and Peace officer, based in the parish of St. Gertrudes, South Bermondsey, London, in the Archdiocese of Southwark.
 He began to work with the Justice and Peace network of the dioceses of England and occasionally with the J&P network in Scotland.
 He soon realised the need to create a newsletter so as not to lose the contacts made on parish visits and to provide a platform for formation whilst highlighting issues that needed to be tackled.
 Ed helped to start the newsletter “Vocation for Justice”.